-At ANSIRH, we are interested in not only abortion as a healthcare and policy issue, but also in how it operates in cultural conversations and narratives.
-American film and television—the screen—is one place where cultural stories about abortion play out.
-Abortion Onscreen is a research program aimed at investigating these stories and understanding their effects on broader social understandings of abortion.
+At ANSIRH, we are interested in how abortion operates in cultural conversations and narratives.
+American film and television has always included stories about abortion.
+Abortion Onscreen is a research program aimed at investigating these stories and analyzing their impact on broader social understandings of abortion.

 - Abortion Onscreen in 2020